 A business formed outside of New Jersey must use the exact name that is on the formation document in its home state.
 If that name is already being used by another business entity in this state, the foreign (non-New Jersey) business will need to establish a secondary or 'doing business as" name for New Jersey purposes.
 Only foreign businesses may use a "dba" name.
 When a "dba" is designated, online registration is not available.
 File using a paper form.
 The downloadable form (pages 23 and 24) is available.
 Remember to attach the business’ resolution adopting the dba name to the filing.

 You may check on the availability of a business name by calling the Division at 609.292.9292.
 Fees apply for this service.
 You may also reserve an available name prior to filing a formation/authorization document.
 The length of time the reservation is in effect depends on the type of business

 These types of names may also be used to conduct business in this state.
-Alternate/Fictitious names must be registered by completing a form appropriate for the business type.
-This service currently is not available online.
+Alternate/Fictitious names must be registered.
+Complete the request form online.

 Trade names for sole proprietorships should be filed at the county level at the County Clerk's office.